How to Identify Worn Plasma Cutter Consumables: Signs & Tests

 nozzle wear affects cut quality

-Out-Of-Round Indicators
+Out-of-Round Indicators

-Confirm shape loss with orifice measurement using a pin gauge set or optical comparator; any ovality or growth beyond spec warrants replacement.
-Visual checks under magnification should show a clean, concentric circle; any flattening or elongation signals significant wear.
+Confirm shape loss with orifice measurement using a pin gauge set or optical comparator.
+Any ovality or growth beyond your torch maker’s limit means you should replace the nozzle.

 Radial Groove Causes